-This is an easy recipe for oven baked Buffalo chicken wings that also includes instruction for the classic deep-fried version.
-Tips and comparison in the text below!
+This is an easy recipe for oven baked Buffalo chicken wings that also includes instructions for the classic deep-fried version.
+Tips and comparisons in the text below!

 Now even though I make baked Buffalo chicken wings more often than deep-fried Buffalo wings I included both versions in my recipe.
 There is also a photo comparing them next to each other in this blog post.

 Guys, no matter what version you go for, they are pretty simple to make and crowds love them.
 They should definitely be on your party menu!

 By the way, knowing how to throw a good party may not be easy.
 How do you keep your friends and family occupied and interested?

 How do you make Buffalo chicken wings from scratch?

 The whole process is easy.
 You can divide it into 3 main steps: